What to Do if You Get a Credit Card Denial

 Take a Break

 Occasionally, you may need to take a break from credit card applications.
 This happened to a friend of mine.
-She applied for 5 in a row and then got denied twice from different issuers.
+She applied for 5 in a row and then got denied twice by different issuers.
 She took a 6-month break from applying for cards and got approved with her next application.

-We’ve been turned down for having too many cards and too many recent inquires.
+We’ve been turned down for having too many cards and too many recent inquiries.
 In those situations, we either move on from that card/issuer for the time being or take a break from new applications for a bit and try again later.

 Apply For the Denied Card Again Later On

 The same thing happened with the Citi Premier Card for my husband.
-He had a credit score of 800+ and they denied him twice before they approved him.
-Both these banks are a little quirky so don’t take a denial from them personally.
+He had a credit score of 800+, and they denied him twice before they approved him.
+Both these banks are a little quirky, so don’t take a denial from them personally.
 Just move on.

 Bottom Line